codatio/codat-docs/docs/underwriting/process-loan.md

 ---
-title: "Processing a loan application"
+title: "Demo app in action"
-description: "End-to-end application process steps carried out by the lender and the borrower"
+description: "Understand how to follow the end-to-end application process steps as intended in the underwriting demo app"
 ---

 ## 🚀 In this section, you will...
+* Review the basic process flow followed by the demo app,
 * Create and fill a new loan application,
 * Create a Codat company and connect it to the Codat Sandbox,
 * Fetch financial data to assess the applicant's financial health,
 * Categorize accounts to meet Assess' requirements, and
 * Receive a decision on the loan.

-:::note Underwriting process flow
+:::note Underwriting demo process flow
 ``` mermaid
   sequenceDiagram
     participant frontend as Underwriting Frontend